-Future's Venture's Trustees' meetings look at the success of each key activity and the benefits they have brought to those people that the charity aims to help.
+Future's Venture Trustees' meetings look at the success of each key activity and the benefits they have brought to those people that the charity aims to help.
 This enables Future's Venture to ensure that its aims, objectives and activities remain focused on its stated purposes.
-We have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing our aims and objectives and in planning our future activities.
-In particular, the trustees consider how planned activities will contribute to the aims and objectives they have set.
+In particular, the Trustees consider how planned activities will contribute to the aims and objectives they have set.
+This process is supported and enhanced by the input from the Advisory Panel, who bring further knowledge and insight to the discussions.
+The Advisory Panel operates as a sounding board and wider guidance mechanism, ensuring as broad a reach as possible in delivering on the charity aims.